jacksleight/statamic-bard-mutator/docs/mutators.md

 ## Data Mutators

-Data mutators allow you to make changes to the raw [node and mark data](data-formats.html) before rendering.
+Data mutators allow you to make changes to the raw [node and mark data](data-formats.html) before anything is rendered to HTML.
 They're only available when using Bard Mutator's [render method](rendering.html).

 ```php
 use JackSleight\StatamicBardMutator\Facades\Mutator;